TurkishGeese/ManyakProje/README.md

 Run the task `cmake` and then `make` in order to compile the program.
 Run the task `run` in order to run the compiled program.

+### VISUAL STUDIO

+Simply generate a Visual Studio project with cmake.
+Open the project and build both solutions then run `manyak_project`.